Ruthenian Uniate Church: Background

 By the time of the Union of Brest, East Slavic-speaking inhabitants of the Polish–Lithuanian Commonwealth and surrounding areans were generally known as Ruthenians.
-They largely adhered to a Byzantine-derived Orthodox Christianity, whereas most Poles had embraced Roman Catholicism; Lithuanians largely remained pagan to the late Middle Ages before their nobility embraced the Latin form upon the political Union of Lublin (1569) with the Poles.
+They largely adhered to a Byzantine Rite, whereas most Poles had embraced Roman Catholicism; Lithuanians had largely remained pagan until the late Middle Ages, when their nobility embraced the Latin.
 The eastward expansion of the Grand Duchy of Lithuania had been facilitated by amicable treaties and inter-marriages of the nobility when faced with the external threat of the Mongol invasion of Kievan Rus'.
 Ethnically, the Catholics of the Commonwealth were Poles, Germans and Lithuanians.

 During the Protestant Reformation of the 16th century, both the Catholic Church in the Commonwealth and the Ruthenian Church underwent a period of decay.
 The Ruthenian Church was the church of a people without statehood.
 The Poles considered the Ruthenians as a conquered people.
 Over time, the Lithuanian military and political ascendancy did away with the Ruthenian autonomies.
 The disadvantageous political status of the Ruthenian people also affected the status of their church and undermined her capacity for reform and renewal.
 Furthermore, they could not expect support from the Mother Church in Constantinople or from their co-religionists in Moscow.
 Thus the Ruthenian church was in a weaker position than the Catholic Church in the Commonwealth.